-14 Analyses already conducted have convincingly demonstrated that a consolidation of health benefits programs are likely to yield limited savings to VSC institutions (or to UVM).
+&lt;sup>14 Analyses already conducted have convincingly demonstrated that a consolidation of health benefits programs are likely to yield limited savings to VSC institutions (or to UVM).
 There may be a better opportunity to reassess this in the future as a component of the negotiations over the renewal of collective bargaining agreements.
-15 The VSC System has already consolidated, or is in the process of consolidating, functions related to Audit, Budgeting, Accounting, Accounts Payable, and Accounts Receivable.

-- Institutional research and effectiveness - · Student success tracking and coordination - Risk management perhaps in collaboration with UVM - Cyber security and related insurance perhaps in collaboration with UVM - Research oversight and compliance perhaps in collaboration with UVM - Compliance with federal regulations perhaps in collaboration with UVM - Grant-writing and grants management perhaps in collaboration with UVM - Book stores and food services perhaps in collaboration with UVM Student services functions such as admissions and financial aid
+- Audit, budgeting, and accounting services - · Facilities and construction management - Human resources - Business relationships (by which the VSC system will mount a coordinated effort to develop and manage work-based learning opportunities, identify and respond to employer workforce development needs, etc.) - Information technology (major aspects of IT service delivery and policy development and implementation are centralized within the Chancellor's Office already) - Institutional research and effectiveness - Student success tracking and coordination - Risk management perhaps in collaboration with UVM - Cyber security and related insurance perhaps in collaboration with UVM - Research oversight and compliance perhaps in collaboration with UVM - Compliance with federal regulations perhaps in collaboration with UVM - Grant-writing and grants management perhaps in collaboration with UVM - Book stores and food services perhaps in collaboration with UVM - · Student services functions such as admissions and financial aid

 There is some history of consolidated services within the VSC-the Chancellor's Office has assumed a role in providing oversight of systemwide student information system, data center, and network operations, for example.
 In addition, the Chancellor's Office provides legal services and conducts the payroll function for the System.
 Transitioning to a more consolidated structure for administrative services will be a major assignment that the system cannot fail to get right.
-By all accounts, a recent effort to consolidate payroll processing at the Chancellor's Office did not proceed smoothly-by all accounts.
+By all accounts, a recent effort to consolidate payroll processing at the Chancellor's Office did not proceed smoothly.
 That experience highlights the need for a deliberate, disciplined, and highly professionalized project management approach, one which demands experience and a skill set that is not commonly available, as well as a dedicated focus.
-Accordingly, it will be essential that the VSC system move rapidly to prioritize the administrative services to be consolidated and to hire an experienced project manager (or firm) for this the task of leading the necessary change efforts.
+Accordingly, it will be essential that the VSC system move rapidly to prioritize the administrative services to be consolidated and to hire an experienced project manager (or firm) for the task of leading the necessary change efforts.

-Ultimately, the VSC System has two option managing the must choose how it will manage consolidated administrative services over the long haul.
-First, as previously described, is For each function or service, it may opt to make the assignment for leading the management and delivery of each separate service either to the Chancellor's Office or to the member institution where the capacity will reside.
+Ultimately, the VSC System must choose how it will manage consolidated administrative services over the long haul.
+For each function or service, it may opt to make the assignment for leading the management and delivery of each separate service to the Chancellor's Office or to the member institution where the capacity will reside.
 In either case, it should be evident that this organization clearly expresses a service orientation and mindset in its work with other components of the System.
 If it is not adding value through cost reductions, improved service, and workable solutions to common problems, it is not fulfilling its role.
-Moreover, The individual responsible for leading each service will need to have a formal reporting relationship with the Chancellor's office, and he or she designs and leads the execution of a set of standard policies and procedures that are consistent across the system.
-In systems with robust system-level finance and administrative services functions, each campus has an officer who reports to the campus CEO for campuslevel implementation and to the system chief finance and administration officer for system purposes.
-The With a systemwide approach to administrative service delivery, campus-level staffing is minimal and only as necessary to provide good "customer service" staff concentrate on delivering those services to the campus/faculty/, staff/, and students.
+The individual responsible for leading each service will need to have a formal reporting relationship with the Chancellor's office, and he or she designs and leads the execution of a set of standard policies and procedures that are consistent across the system.
+In systems with robust system-level finance and administrative services functions, each campus has an officer who reports to the campus CEO for campus-level implementation and to the system chief finance and administration officer for system purposes.
+With a systemwide approach to administrative service delivery, campus-level staff concentrate on delivering those services to the campus-faculty, staff, and students.